villhei/elixirtut/elixir_web/app/chapters/03_data_structures.md

     ![Key concept][lambda]<span>Lists of lists of lists</span>
     <p>Lists play an important role in functional programming in general.
 The first functional language [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)) (1958) is in fact an acronym for LISt Processor.</p>

-    <p>Lists in Elixir, as like with most other functional languages, are implemented internally as linked lists.
+    <p>Lists in Elixir are, as like with most other functional languages, implemented internally as linked lists.
 It's good to keep this in mind, as it means prepending to a list runs in constant time `O(1)` and thus populating a list from left to right runs in linear time `O(N)`.
 List is an ordered collection.</p>
 </div>

 ```elixir